doctorandrewbrown/community-appliances/README.md

 ![screenshot](documentation/readme/features/volunteers-message.png)

 ### Product Management Pages
-For convenience, store owners (superusers) are able to create and edit products on the app backend without going through the Django admin panel if they wish.
-This is achieved via  Add Product and Edit Product pages available on the front-end but only accessible only to store owners.
+For convenience, store owners (superusers) are able to create and edit products on the app backend without going through the Django admin panel.
+This is achieved via "Add Product" and "Edit Product" pages available on the front-end but only accessible only to store owners.

 #### Product Add Page
-- When the store owner is logged in an additional option is visible in the account dropdown
+- When the store owner is logged in an additional "Product Management" option is visible in the account dropdown

 ![screenshot](documentation/readme/features/management-nav-link.png)

-- Clicking the dropdown link takes the user to a page containing a validated form to add details of a new product to store database.
+- Clicking the dropdown link takes the user to a page containing a form to add details of a new product to store database.

 ![screenshot](documentation/readme/features/management-add-form.png)

-- Option dropdowns in the form allow users to select pre-defined category, grade and safety certificate options.
+- Option dropdowns in the form allow users to select pre-defined category, grade and safety certificate options as specified in the Product model.

 ![screenshot](documentation/readme/features/management-add-dropdown.png)